pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 If you missed the earlier articles, here’s a quick recap:

-* [**Smarter Defaults for Subdomains and SSL**](https://geekist.co/smarter-defaults-for-subdomains-and-ssl) — The first article in the series where we talk about managing subdomains globally
+* [**Smarter Defaults for Subdomains and SSL**](https://geekist.co/smarter-defaults-for-subdomains-and-ssl) - The first article in the series where we talk about managing subdomains globally

-* [**Building the Foundation**](https://geekist.co/building-the-foundation) — A guide to structuring folders for managing multiple domains and services.
+* [Why Your Web Server Structure is Holding You Back (And How to Fix It)](https://geekist.co/building-the-foundation) - A guide to structuring folders for managing multiple domains and services.

-* [**Wildcard SSL and Beyond**](https://geekist.co/wildcard-ssl-and-beyond) — We explored SSL, wildcard certificates and mutual SSL setups.
+* [**Wildcard SSL and Beyond**](https://geekist.co/wildcard-ssl-and-beyond) - We explored SSL, wildcard certificates and mutual SSL setups.

 This time, it’s all about unlocking the potential of Nginx as a reverse proxy.
 We’ll examine how each use case addresses real-world challenges and elevates your configurations.